-During the year, Cyclotek NSW Pty Ltd made a \$0.80 million positive contribution to the Group's results.
-Cyclotek NSW Pty Ltd is a collaboration between Cyclopharm, Cyclotek (Aust) Pty Ltd and the Australian Nuclear Science and Technical Organisation (ANSTO') set up in part to realise the inherent value of Cyclopharm's legacy Cyclotron assets both to generate profits and contribute to enhanced health outcomes for the Australian community.
+During the year, Cyclotek NSW Pty Ltd (Cyclotek NSW) made a \$0.80 million positive contribution to the Group's results.
+Cyclotek NSW is a collaboration between Cyclopharm, Cyclotek (Aust) Pty Ltd and the Australian Nuclear Science and Technical Organisation (ANSTO') set up in part to realise the inherent value of Cyclopharm's legacy Cyclotron assets both to generate profits and contribute to enhanced health outcomes for the Australian community.

-Cyclotek NSW Pty Ltd was formed as a joint venture in late 2019, with Cyclopharm required to contribute \$40k per annum, over a period of 9 years, to fund the ongoing research activities of Cyclotek NSW in exchange for a share of profits from the business venture collaboration.
+Cyclotek NSW was formed as a business venture collaboration in late 2019.
+Under the venture, Cyclopharm is required to make available access to the cyclotron facility and to a contribute \$40k per annum, over a period of 9 years, to fund the ongoing research activities of Cyclotek NSW.
+In exchange for the use of the cyclotron facility and research contribution, Cyclopharm receives a share of profits from the venture and international commercialisation rights to intellectual property developed from the collaboration.
+In recognition of the increasing annual financial distributions received from Cyclotek NSW, Cyclopharm booked a \$3.16 million partial reversal of impairment to the Cyclotron assets in 2023.